CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

     kubectl apply -f nginxinternal.yaml
     ```

-1. In the Bash session within the Cloud Shell pane, review the output to verify your deployment and the service has been created:
+1. In the Bash session within the Cloud Shell pane, review the output to verify your deployment and that the service has been created:

     ![](../images/cdn-nat-lab2-e21-g31.png)